jrfiedler/StataCon2014/README.md

         ipython ntoebook --profile profile_name

     Then create a new notebook.
 An instance of Stata should be created automatically (give it a few seconds to open).
 Commands entered in the notebook should be sent to Stata, and you should see the Stata results appear in the notebook.

+8. If you need instructions for how to use the notebook, or how to create a new notebook (as in the last step), start [here](http://ipython.org/notebook.html).
+At the time of this writing that page links to resources for learning about the IPython Notebook and has an embedded video demonstrating usage.

 ####(Optional) modifying `log2html`